-In terms of the size of Ryukyuan armies, documents connected with Okinawan invasions of other Ryukyu Islands, mobilizations to defend against pirates, and the mobilization to defend against the Satsuma invasion of 1609 indicate a range of between 1000 and 3000 soldiers, with naval flotillas ranging in size from 46 to 100 ships.30 Ryukyu manufactured some of its own weapons and acquired others from China and Japan.
-There is abundant evidence that Ryukyuans traded in weapons between these places, most commonly bringing Japanese swords to Ming China, where they were in great demand.31 Ryukuans often made adaptations to foreign weapons.
-For example, many sword blades came from Japan, but the handles were of Ryukyuan design to facilitate wielding them with one hand.32 On the eve of the Satsuma invasion, the kingdom's major port was well fortified and defended with large-bore artillery pieces (shot with a diameter of 7-9 cm was most common).
-The hiki in Okinawa were able to muster an army of about 3,000 soldiers on relatively short notice.
-Ryukyuan swords and bows were of effective design.
-Small-bore personal firearms, however, while abundant, were not on a par with Satsuma's muskets.
-Superior muskets, and the concentration of Ryukyuan defense resources in the port of Naha contributed to the kingdom's eventual defeat, as did the battle-hardened quality of the Satsuma invaders.33
+In terms of the size of Ryukyuan armies, documents connected with Okinawan invasions of other Ryukyu Islands, mobilizations to defend against pirates, and the mobilization to defend against the Satsuma invasion of 1609 indicate a range of between 1000 and 3000 soldiers, with naval flotillas ranging in size from 46 to 100 ships.14 Ryukyu manufactured some of its own weapons and acquired others from China and Japan.
+There is abundant evidence that Ryukyuans traded in weapons between these places, most commonly bringing Japanese swords to Ming China, where they were in great

+Satsuma's muskets.
+Superior muskets, and the concentration of Ryukyuan defense resources in the port of Naha contributed to the kingdom's eventual defeat, as did the battle-hardened quality of the Satsuma invaders.17

 Although Ryukyu's defeat by Satsuma is well known, there are surprisingly few details on battle statistics.
 We do know, however, that Satsuma's attempt to enter Naha Harbor was a failure.
 The 3,000 defenders, the two castles, the boom across the harbor, and the Ryukyuan artillery inflicted damage on the Satsuma forces and caused them to retreat.
 Although the Naha port defenses were effective, the overland approaches to Shuri Castle were not well defended.
-After a Satsuma force broke through Ryukyuan defenses at Urasoe, it quickly surrounded Shuri Castle, cutting it off from the vast defense network that extended around Naha Harbor.34
+After a Satsuma force broke through Ryukyuan defenses at Urasoe, it quickly surrounded Shuri Castle, cutting it off from the vast defense network that extended around Naha Harbor.18

 After 1609, Ryukyu came under Satsuma's domination.
 The new political order undoubtedly resulted in changes to the kingdom's military affairs, but many details of this period await further research.
 Overall, however, it is important to stress that post 1609 Ryukyu was not without armed military and police forces.
-Pirate attacks on Ryukyuan shipping remained a common problem, and Satsuma occasionally complained that Ryukyuan sailors did not defend their ships vigorously enough (Satsuma typically put up most of the capital for Ryukyu's tribute trade after 1609).35 Ryukyuan ships sailing to China continued to be armed for their voyages and to need those arms.
+Pirate attacks on Ryukyuan shipping remained a common problem, and Satsuma occasionally complained that Ryukyuan sailors did not defend their ships vigorously enough (Satsuma typically put up most of the capital for Ryukyu's tribute trade after 1609).19 Ryukyuan ships sailing to China continued to be armed for their voyages and to need those arms.
 Seventeenth-century bureaucratic reforms reduced the status of the hiki but did not eliminate them.
-One document points out that in response to the appearance of a foreign ship at Yaeyama in 1640, "soldiers from Satsuma and several hundred Ryukyuan soldiers" were dispatched.36 greatest military challenge, therefore, was to ensure that tribute relations and trade took place without incident.
-Numerous accounts of Ryukyuan tribute ships battling pirates appear in the Kyūyō, an official history.
+One document points out that in response to the appearance of a foreign ship at Yaeyama in 1640, "soldiers from Satsuma and several hundred Ryukyuan soldiers" were dispatched.20

+After 1609, Ryukyu's tributary relations with China became crucially important for the kingdom's political autonomy.
+Ryukyu's greatest military challenge, therefore, was to ensure that tribute relations and trade took place without incident.
+Numerous accounts of Ryukyuan tribute ships battling pirates appear in the $Ky\bar{u}y\bar{o}$, an official history.
 An entry for 1672 describes Ryukyuan tribute ships surrounded by pirates who attacked with flaming arrows.
-After a "bloody battle," the Ryukyuan ships broke through the ring of pirate boats, at a cost of six sailors killed and twenty-four wounded.37 In another incident during the reign of Shō On (r.
+After a "bloody battle," the Ryukyuan ships broke through the ring of pirate boats, at a cost of six sailors killed and twenty-four wounded.21 In another incident during the reign of Shō On (r.
 1795-1803), two Ryukyuan ships on their way to China fought a pitched overnight battle with three pirate ships.
-The Ryukyuan crew brandished weapons (heiki) and used "a new type of cannon" (ifū no $tepp\bar{o}$) in their defense, which was ultimately successful-at least according to the official version of events.38 Apparently, these same ships were attacked again near Fujian, and the Kyūyō explains that the Ryukyuans manned their battle stations and defended themselves with cannon and pikes.
-The pirates sent out smaller boats that surrounded the tribute ships, and the battle took many twists and turns before the damaged Ryukyuan ships were able to enter Fujian.39
+The Ryukyuan crew brandished weapons (heiki) and used "a new type of cannon" (ifū no teppō) in their defense, which was ultimately successful-at least according to the official version of events.22 Apparently, these same ships were attacked again near Fujian, and the Kyūyō explains that the Ryukyuans manned their battle stations and defended themselves with cannon and pikes.
+The pirates sent out smaller boats that surrounded the tribute ships, and the battle took many twists and turns before the damaged Ryukyuan ships were able to enter Fujian.23